 By default, Event Editor is configured to prompt to acquire event locks.
 Check the Do not prompt to acquire event locks check box to disable conflict prevention prompts in Event Editor.
 Once conflict prevention prompts are disabled, available locks are automatically acquired by the person editing an event.
 Disabling conflict prevention prompts does not disable conflict prevention alerts.
-You will continue to be alerted if the event lock cannot be acquired.
+You will be alerted if the event lock cannot be acquired.

 Additionally, conflict prevention prompts can be disabled directly from the message prompt.
 Check the Do not prompt me again to acquire locks, always automatically acquire locks for me check box when prompted to acquire an event lock and click OK.
 The event lock is acquired.
-You will no longer be prompted to acquire event locks if the lock is available, but Event Editor will continue to alert you if the lock is not available.
+You will not be prompted to acquire event locks if the lock is available, but Event Editor will continue to alert you if the lock is not available.
 Conflict prevention prompt settings will persist in your browser's HTML5 storage.